Fish & Chips Club 4.7.1.0

 Package hirondelle.fish.exercise.fileupload Description

-This package demonstrates the use of the Apache Commons File Upload tool to implement a file upload.
+This package uses Servlet 2.5, along with the Apache Commons File Upload tool.
 The generous Apache License will likely allow you to use it in your applications as well.

-It is interesting to note that even if a single file upload control is present in a form, then all of the form's data, including that passed by controls that are not file upload controls, are not available in the usual way throught the Servlet API.
+It's interesting to note that even if a single file upload control is present in a form, then all of the form's data, including that passed by controls that are not file upload controls, are not available in the usual way through the Servlet 2.5 API.

 For file upload forms, the usual HttpServletRequest.getParameter(String) method does not work - for all parameters in the request, not just those related to file upload controls.
 It will return only null values.